Jana Duggar Addresses Rumors About Her Sexuality, Says She Is Waiting And Praying For The Right Guy

 Hollywood Life shares that a follower asked Jana about her sexuality on a recent Instagram post of hers.
 The person was quite bold and asked straight out if she and Laura are more than friends.
 It looks like the initial question and response have since been deleted, but Counting On fans are still buzzing about it.

-A screenshot of that original question and response was captured via a screenshot and posted to the Facebook page “Duggar Family News: Life is not all pickles and hairspray.”
-The seemingly deleted comment came from one person who asked if Jana and Laura are dating, and whether anybody else has wondered the same thing.
+A screenshot of that original question and response was captured via a screenshot and posted to the Facebook page, “Duggar Family News: Life is not all pickles and hairspray.”
+The seemingly deleted comment came from one person who asked if Jana and Laura are dating and whether anybody else has wondered the same thing.
 Indeed, this has been a topic that has been bandied about frequently in various social media groups regarding the Duggar family.

-The response from Duggar herself noted that no, she is not romantically involved with Laura and Jana added that she’d like to stop that rumor.
+The response from Duggar herself noted that no, she is not romantically involved with Laura, as Jana added that she’d like to stop that rumor.
 She continued to say that she has no interest in girls romantically and that she has dated or courted a few guys before.

 While Jana says that she has dated some guys before, she notes that nothing has developed into a serious relationship.
 Duggar continued that for now, she’s just waiting and praying for the right guy to enter her life.